-Underlying everything we do are our vision, mission and values.
+Our vision, mission and values tell the world who Servus is and what people can expect from us.
 They provide clear direction for our credit union, focus our efforts and guide our operations.
 The provincial, national and global economy may change over the years, but we know where we're going and how we're going to get there.